cjamesni/f2s3-flask-to-s3/README.md

 # f2s3-flask-to-s3
-'f2s3' - A simple browser-based file retrieval web application which enables users to Create, Read, Update and Delete media objects using Python, Flask and good old Amazon S3 buckets.
+'f2s3' - A simple in browser Python and Flask based web application which enables users to complete file storage and retrieval tasks by using HTTP request methods to interact with a good old Amazon S3 bucket.

 Ex: